hhsprings/docker-ffmpeg-yours/README.md

 # ...

-FROM ubuntu:22.10  # Make it the same as the one in "ffmpeg-yours".
+# 22.10==kinetic.
+Make it the same as the one in "ffmpeg-yours".
+FROM ubuntu:22.10
 WORKDIR /tmp/build
 COPY --from=ffmpeg-yours /usr/local /usr/local
 COPY --from=ffmpeg-yours /tmp/build/_apt_install.sh.req-log /tmp/build/